datashaman/yii-extensions/jeditable/README.markdown

 ###Description

-This widget encapsulates the JEditable library in a CInputWidget, so the widget can be used in CForm definitions.
+This widget encapsulates the [Jeditable](http://www.appelsiini.net/projects/jeditable) library in a CInputWidget, so the widget can be used in CForm definitions and views.

-The saveurl parameter expected by JEditable defaults to $_SERVER['REQUEST_URI'] if not provided in the config of the widget.
+The saveurl parameter expected by Jeditable (the first parameter to the editable call) defaults to $_SERVER['REQUEST_URI'] if not provided in the config of the widget.

-Three JEditable parameters have changed names to avoid collision with CInputWidget attributes:
+Three Jeditable parameters have changed names to avoid collision with CInputWidget attributes:

 * id renamed to jeditable_id
 * name renamed to jeditable_name